jroker-x/Cpp-Graphs/README.md

 Each key represents a vertex.

-Each vector stores its neighbouring vertices.
+Each vector stores all neighbouring vertices.

 Example